peterwiebe/riacarmin/_posts/2016-05-25-design-for-programmers.md

 -------

 ### Example
 I will take a real product and apply the rules of design throughout this article.
-I have chosen an educational website (because I like education) that offers online courses. _I will not make any structural changes, bacuse it is outside the scope of this post._
+I have chosen an educational website (because I like education) that offers online courses. _I will not make any structural changes, because it is outside the scope of this post._

 My first critique is that the page looks too busy; your eyes don't know where to look.
 So first, I will completely strip it off all the style and leave just the content.